Working from home permanently: the employment law options

 3. Whether employees may feel isolated if they work from home permanently and whether it could affect their mental health.

-• the work they will be doing (and for how long)
+2. what work activity will they be doing (and for how long)

-• whether control measures will be needed to protect them
+4. whether you need to put control measures in place to protect them

 5. Consider if any special equipment is needed for employees to carry out their work from home.
 If any employees have disabilities, you may need to consider reasonable adjustments.

 6. Check your business insurance to make sure any of your equipment is covered at the employee’s home.
-Considering asking your employees to check that there is nothing in their mortgage or home insurance that prevents them from working from home.
+Consider asking your employees to check that there is nothing in their mortgage or home insurance that prevents them working from home.

 7. Speak to your insurance broker to make sure your professional indemnity insurer agrees.